Vitols999/QMS-WIKI/DocGisItemsTrkFilters.md

 Timestamp filters are used to assign timing to a track while planning the track.

-Timestamp filters can be found under the header `Change timestamps of track points` in the filter tab.
+Timestamp filters can be found under the header `Change timestamps of trackpoints` in the filter tab.

 QMapShack offers the following timestamp filters: